alexandergall/bf-sde-nixpkgs/README.md

 <path-to-sde>/bin/p4_build.sh ${buildFlags} <source-tree>/${path}/${p4Name}.p4
 ```

-where `p4_build.sh` is part of the `tools` package.
-The build
+where `p4_build.sh` is part of the SDE package.
+The build artifacts
-artifacts are stored in the resulting package.
-If `execName` is used,
+are stored in the resulting package.
+If `execName` is used, the
-the builder first creates the symbolic link
+builder first creates the symbolic link

 ```
 <source-tree>/${path}/${execName}.p4 -> <source-tree>/${path}/${p4Name}.p4